KorfLab/learning-C/README.md

 C for Python programmers
 ========================

-Python is a great language for 95% of my programming needs.
-Sometimes it's not fast enough, and for those times there is C. This repo chronicles the KorfLab Summer 2021 adventures in C.
+Python is a great language for 95% of our programming needs.
+Sometimes it's not fast enough, and for those times there is C. This repo chronicles the "adventures in C" of the Korf Lab in the Summer of 2021.

 ## Contents ##